luiscasas04/CSRentmanage/README.md

 Rent management software (RMS)
 ________________________________
 The purpose of this project is to create a log in system for residents, employees and landlords.
-This program was created for residents to be able to pay their rent online and be able to put ticket request to maintenance. it is created to use object oriented programming.
-It has a log in system and has a data base. the database is a text file on python.
+Residents would be able to pay their rent online and write ticket request to the maintenance department.
+The program utilizes object oriented programming and includes a log in system and a data base.
+The database is a text file on python which stores all employee, tickets and landlord information.